wacncontent/CustomizeTool/removeCommentOutput2/includes/configure-ssl-web-site.md

 	This creates a new certificate using the configuration settings specified in the **serverauth.cnf** file.

-3. To export the certificate to a .PFX file that can be uploaded to an app in Azure Websites, use the following command:
+3. To export the certificate to a .PFX file that can be uploaded to an app in Azure Web App, use the following command:

 		openssl pkcs12 -export -out myserver.pfx -inkey myserver.key -in myserver.crt